MetroidPrimeModding/prime-practice-native/README.md

 ## How to install (Windows)
 - Get a metroid prime .iso (i.e. using a hacked wii and cleanrip)
+- Run `patcher.exe`
-- Run `patch.bat` and select your .iso
+- Drag-and-drop or select your .iso

-## How to install (Non-windows)
+## How to install (MacOS)
-- Make sure you have python3 installed (it should come with most linux distros/macOS)
 - Get a metroid prime .iso (i.e. using a hacked wii and cleanrip)
+- Run `patcher.app`
+- Drag-and-drop or select your .iso

+## How to install (Linux)
-- Copy a metroid prime iso to 'prime.iso' in this directory
+- Get a metroid prime .iso (i.e. using a hacked wii and cleanrip)
-- Run `patch.sh` from a terminal
+- Run 'patcher'
-  - You can drag and drop the script into a terminal to get the full path
+- Drag-and-drop or select your .iso

 ## Usage
 - Launch the iso in Dolphin